DannyKirchner/Sparkify_PySpark/README.md

 ### Future Improvements:

 Training the model on the large dataset would help a lot.
 Extract and use more features, that would lead to a more robust model.
 Random over- or down-sampling could be applied in order to get a more balanced dataset.

-### Blog Post:

-The Blog Post can be found on https://medium.com/@danny.kirchner/predicting-customer-churn-rates-b3fa0e9621ed